beqjanus/DreamWorld/README.md

 An easy and complete installer for standalone hypergrid Opensimulator for Windows.
+It is licensed as AGPL 3.

 OpenSimulator is normally not easy to run and install.
 This automates setup with a mesh-compliant viewer pre-set with grid info, ready to go.